sjmudd/percona-pam-plugin-for-mysql/README.md

 - Thanks to Oracle for providing: https://github.com/mysql/mysql-server.
 - Thanks to Percona for providing: https://github.com/percona/percona-server.

-You could use Percona Server but if you want some of the extra features provided against the upstream MySQL community version or you may want to run the Percona PAM plugin on the upstream MySQL server.
+You could use Percona Server if you want some of the extra features provided against the upstream MySQL community version.
+However, you may want to run the Percona PAM plugin on the upstream MySQL server itself.
 There are reasons to do both.
 You choose.

+Both code bases use GPL software so this is perfectly acceptable.

 This repo provides a process to build the Percona PAM plugin on the MySQL server and create the rpms that are needed.
 Intended to be used